-At 55, my life is changing and changing fast!
-Giving up the business I loved and developed from start to fruition is hard, very hard.
+At 50, my life is changing and changing fast!
+Giving up the business I loved and developed from start to finish is hard, very hard.
 For the last six years, I have put my entire life on hold.
 Endless hours, exhaustion, stress and financial strain combined with constant work and worry about ensuring that I provided the best work I could produce for my clients and the community have taken it's toll and yes, opened my eyes.

 During this journey, I made many, many great friends that I will always treasure, and sadly yes, I did make a few enemies or shall we say frienemys.
 Either way, rest assured, what goes around comes around and I am confident that eventually they will meet my pal, Karma.
 You see, Karma has my back and I have no doubt there will be some future fun things to write about on that front.

 First on the list-Employment

 Employment, now there's a concept.
 Before undertaking the challenge of starting my own business, I never appreciated working for someone else.
 Now my mind swirls with the reality of so many simple pleasures:

 Well, you get the picture.
 I've been asked, "Why does this excite you so much?"
 It really is quite simple, self employment means doing without many of the basic things most people take for granted.
 Groceries, clothes shopping, and yes, even splurging on a new package of underwear on occasion.
 "Did Mama really go there?"
 Yes, I did.